 This is, again, due to the conductor being spread out across the entire diaphragm.
 The input signal pushes and pulls the entire area of the diaphragm.

-This yields not only incredible transient response by also a tight bass response which is critical for most music.
+This yields an incredible transient response and a tight bass response, which is critical for most music.

 Large Diaphragm With Planar Sound Wavefront